RickGroenewegen/pusher/README.md

 Pusher
 ======

-A Coldfusion component for sending push notifications to iOS and Android.
+A Coldfusion component for sending push notifications to iOS and Android without the use of external webservices.

 Features
 =========